RafaParkoureiro/ms_racing/README.md

 Our custom environment is heavily based on [HighwayEnv](https://github.com/Farama-Foundation/HighwayEnv), an open-source project for training autonomous driving agents.
 While HighwayEnv provides a solid foundation, we introduced significant modifications, including custom rewards, dynamic scenario generation, and enhanced metrics to better suit racetrack-style simulations.

+## How to run

+If your machine has:
+- GPU
+- cuda/cudatoolkit>=11.8
+simply import the python environment ms_env.yaml into conda.

+Otherwise, some libraries like torch+cuda will be incompatible.

 ## Training

 The training is performed using `train_model.py`, which leverages [Stable-Baselines3](https://stable-baselines3.readthedocs.io/) for RL algorithms.
 Key features of the script include: